mhahsler/CS7320-AI/README.md

 <img src="assets/cover2.jpg" align="right">

-Lecture material, simple Python code examples, and assignments for the course CS 5/7320 Artificial Intelligence taught by [Michael Hahsler](https://michael.hahsler.net/) at the
+This repository contains lecture material, simple Python code examples, and assignments for the course CS 5/7320 Artificial Intelligence taught by [Michael Hahsler](https://michael.hahsler.net/) at the